null

 How to Harvest Dahlias

-Cut dahlias in the morning, before the heat of day sets in.
+You can enjoy your dahlia blooms on the plant, or bring them inside to brighten your space with a beautiful bouquet!
+Cut dahlias in the morning before the heat of the day sets in.
 Use a sharp pair of shears or harvest snips and make sure to choose blooms that are fully open, with no green center visible.
-(Unlike peonies, dahlia buds won't open after they're cut.)
-To enjoy their beauty longer*, place stems in a vase containing water and Miracle-Gro® for Fresh Cut Flowers—add according to the label directions.
-Be sure to change the water and add more Miracle-Gro® every 2 to 3 days.
+Unlike peonies, dahlia buds won't open after they're cut.
+Be sure to change the water every 2 to 3 days.

 Recommended Articles